NextDevv/AutoMod/README.md

 ## Permissions

-- `automod.admin` - Access to all AutoMod commands and features.
+- `automod.bypass` - Bypasses all AutoMod filters
+- `automod.staff` - Can see the original message

 ## Usage